LaunchCodeEducation/lchs/src/chapters/loops/project.rst

       You can also fill the polygon with a color.
 Refer to the :ref:`Turtle Appendix <turtle-guide>` for details.

-      .. todo:: Insert internal link to the Turtle Appendix.

 #.
 A *sprite* is a spider shaped thing with a certain number of legs coming out
    from a center point.